dlilab/lab_website/content/_index.md

 ## 2021

+- 2021/09/22: Welcome Sofia and Alexis to the lab!
+We are very excited to have your here.
 - 2021/08/11: Evelin Reyes joined us as a PhD student!
 Welcome Evelin!
 Cannot wait to do some exciting science together!
 - 2021/02/20: Our paper about flower duration was on the [cover](https://onlinelibrary.wiley.com/doi/epdf/10.1111/gcb.15174) of *Global Change Biology*, check it out!
 - 2021/02/01: Matt Blanchard joined the lab as a Research Associate.
 Welcome!